 - Having a buddy to share experiences with makes children happy, which as parents is all that we want for our little ones

-First, it’s important for parents to teach their children the skill of making friends.
+First, it’s not only ok, it’s important to help your child make friends.
 And second, it’s crucial to expose children to opportunities that will allow them to make a variety of different friends and be a part of multiple friend groups.

-Encouraging your child to become a member of different groups also exposes your child to individuals who have diverse interests, skills and temperaments – and this can teach your child how to relate to others.
+Encouraging your child to become a member of different groups also exposes your child to individuals who have diverse interests, skills and temperaments.
+This can teach your child how to relate to others.

-While conflicts in childhood friendship are inevitable, there can be positives to them, such as kids learning how to resolve conflicts and express their opinions.
+While conflicts in childhood friendships are inevitable, there can be positives to them, such as kids learning how to resolve differences and express their opinions.
 But there’s no denying that it can also be sad and difficult for kids to experience.
-The good thing about multiple friend groups is that they help children develop their self-esteem and manage their feelings around difficult relationships, because if a child is having a difficult time with one friend group, they can rely on their other groups to help them cope, manage their difficult feeling for this period, restore their confidence and maintain overall happiness.
+The good thing about multiple friend groups is that they help children develop their self-esteem and manage their feelings around difficult relationships.
+Because if a child is having a difficult time with one friend group, they can rely on their other groups to help them cope, manage their difficult feeling for this period, restore their confidence, and maintain overall happiness.

 If we want to encourage our kids to become friends with multiple people and groups, we need to support them by ensuring that they have the opportunities and skills to make new friends.
 Although the temperament a child is born with can make it easier (or more difficult) for them to put themselves out there, parents need to teach their kids the skill of “networking” or meeting others, especially those people outside of their immediate network.

 Teach your kids to be welcoming…